virginiaequitycenter/summer-sandbox/introductions.md

 * HL: Being able to hang out with people!
 It's been really nice going to Carter Mountain and other places, excited for the summer to be mostly back to normal.

 * MC: We celebrated our family's full vaccination (once the teenager was vaxxed) by (a) going to the goodwill thrift store and buying new (to us) outfits and (b) going to the downtown mall for vu noodles and the first friday's after five.
 It was awesome (though the downtown mall was almost overwhelming with all of the people)!
 Mostly I'm excited that Phoenix gets to go to theater camp __in person__ and sing (:notes:), perform (:performing_arts:) with other people!!

+* CD: I went to a concert at Red Rock Amphitheater last week!
+(I saw Shakey Graves @ Lee!!)
+I forgot how much I missed live music and being around other people.
+It was still outdoors but it was the first time the venue had been at full capacity since March of 2020 and the first time the band playing the opening act had performed live since before the pandemic began!
+I'm probably most excited to see my best friend Liz, who is a UVA student but she hasn't returned to UVA since last March.
+She's visiting me next week in CO, and I can't wait! :)

 # June 15